sankalpsmehra123/Scripts/README.md

    Example:
    export PATH=$PATH:/home/usr/geckodriver-v0.24.0-linux64

-5. After that make script.sh file executable by using 'chmod +x' command.(use sudo if required)
+5. After that make script.sh file executable by using '''chmod +x''' command.(use sudo if required)

 6. then run the script.sh on terminal while connected to Wifi.